33 Frugal After-School Snacks Every 90s Kid Survived On

 The deepest cut on this list.
 A slice of bread, a layer of butter or margarine, and a sprinkle of white sugar, folded in half and eaten cold.
 That was it, and that was enough.

-This one came straight from parents and grandparents who grew up with even less, passed down like a family secret.
+This one came straight from parents and grandparents who grew up with even less, passed down like a family secret, right alongside the stranger survival tricks grandmothers swore by.
 Depression-era kitchens invented it, and 90s kitchens kept it alive during the lean weeks between paychecks.
 Eating one connected you to a whole lineage of making-do.

 The fold mattered, keeping the sugar trapped inside instead of raining onto the floor.
 It was the untoasted cousin of a snack coming much later in this countdown, and if your household knew about both, you understood which weeks called for which version.